Burning Mouth Syndrome

 Burning mouth syndrome (BMS) is a chronic condition that affects the mouth, tongue, and sometimes the lips, gums, and throat.
 It is characterized by a persistent burning, tingling, or numbness sensation, without any visible signs or apparent cause.

 Diagnosis of BMS can be challenging, as the symptoms may mimic those of other conditions.
-Therefore, it is recommended to consult with an orofacial pain provider, who can conduct a thorough evaluation and review your medical history.
-This evaluation often includes labs and imaging.
+An orofacial pain specialist will provide a detailed evaluation and review your medical history along with serology (labs) and order appropriate imaging.